Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Ears: in a dog's life they play main vital functions, from powerful hearing devices to effective means of communication.
-In certain breeds, they also are floppy shaped to protect the vulnerable ear drums from invading insects or rain and, in others, they are raised high on the top of the head to function as state of the art hearing aids.
-So when the question, "Should a dog's ears be mutilated?" arises, the answer should be a bold and loud "NO" even if only the ear tips should be affected.
+Ears perform some vital functions for dogs.
+They are powerful hearing devices and effective means of communication.
+In certain breeds, they are floppy to protect the vulnerable ear drums from invading insects or rain.
+In others, they are raised high on the top of the head to function as state-of-the-art hearing aids.
+So when the question "Should a dog's ears be mutilated?" arises, the answer should be a bold and loud "No" even if only the ear tips would be affected.

 After all, would you, as a sound of mind human, want your ears chopped off?
-Unless there would be a good medical reason, the answer should ba a loud and bold "NO" as well.
-Well, let's consider that to make things even worse is the fact that ear cropping in dogs are performed mainly for aesthetic reasons.
+Unless there would be a good medical reason, the answer should be a loud and bold "No" as well.
+The worse fact is that ear cropping in dogs are performed mainly for aesthetic reasons.

 Having worked at a veterinarian hospital, I remember my first encounter with an ear cropping case.
-A couple had scheduled an appointment with me to have their Pitbull terrier's ears "clipped".
+A couple had scheduled an appointment with me to have their Pitbull terrier's ears clipped.
 Unknowingly, I thought the dog's ears needed the hair clipped so I scheduled it as a normal appointment.
-When the owner asked me how long it would take and I told them fifteen minutes they looked very surprised.
+When the owner asked me how long it would take and I told them 15 minutes, they looked very surprised.
 Only after taking them in the room have I realized they were really referring to an ear crop!
-Embarrassed, that day I learned about this uneccessary procedure.
+That was embarrassingly the day I learned about this unnecessary procedure.

 After that famous day, I have witnessed various ear croppings.
-Aside from the sadness of seeing those precious ear tips fall off to the ground, I noticed that recovery was often hastened by complications and that sometimes the ears would not "stand up" as requested necessitating further surgeries to correct the unwanted floppiness.
+Aside from the sadness of seeing those precious ear tips fall to the ground, I noticed that recovery was often hastened by complications and that sometimes the ears would not stand up as requested, necessitating further surgeries to correct the unwanted floppiness.

-While ear coppings are not strictly dictated by many AKC breed standards, dogs of certain breeds with uncropped ears are often severely penalized, making it sound as if a Doberman does not comply with this standard, it is denied the right to be called a Doberman.
+While ear croppings are not strictly dictated by many AKC breed standards, dogs of certain breeds with uncropped ears are often severely penalized, This makes it sound like if a Doberman does not comply with this standard, it is denied the right to be called a Doberman.

 Breeds Affected by the Ear Cropping Trend